phred1/imaginaire/README.md

                     - 0002.jpeg
                     - 0003.jpeg
  ```
 Here, `images_a` and `images_b` correspond to the real and sim environment.
-Both are interchangable
+Both are interchangeable
-as long as `a` is always associated to the same environement and same thing for `b`.
+as long as `a` is always associated to the same environment and same thing for `b`.
 Make sure to have the files
 saved as `.jpeg` and not `.jpg`, as this will cause some issues.

 Once the raw data is set up, we need to build the lmdb dataset by running the following command: